What type of car polisher is best?

 Quick answer: A dual-action (random-orbital) polisher suits most people -- safer, more forgiving, and less likely to leave buffer trails.
 Cordless models are convenient.
 Rotaries still have a place for heavy correction, and gear-driven DAs sit in between.
 Choose good ergonomics, smooth speed control and quality pads.

-For a car's paintwork, random-orbital polishers are the best starting point because the random pad movement is less likely to leave buffer trails.
+For most car owners, a random-orbital (dual-action) polisher is the right starting point.
+The random pad movement spreads heat and is far less likely to leave buffer trails or burn an edge.
 Battery-powered versions spare you dragging a lead around the car.
+The other machine types still earn their keep, though, and knowing where each one sits saves you buying the wrong thing.

 The main polisher types